MicrosoftDocs/Managed-Desktop/managed-desktop/service-description/universal-image.md

 - WinPE (E:)
 - Images (F:)

 The JSON file (`SKU_Folder.json`) is located on the WinPE partition in the `<USB WinPE Partition>:\Scripts` folder.
-For example, the USB WinPE partition is in the "`E:\Scripts`" volume.
+For example, `E:\Scripts` where "`E:`" is the USB WinPE partitiion.

 #### Step 2: Edit the JSON file

-1. Locate the JSON file in the WinPE\Scripts folder, and add entries to map the driver folders to the correct device model (System SKU).
+1. Locate the JSON file in the WinPE\Scripts folder and add entries to map the driver folders to the correct device model (System SKU).
 1. Insert an entry for `"SystemSKU": “name of System SKU”`.
 The name should exactly match the System SKU found in the prerequisite section.
 1. Insert an entry for the `“Folder”: “name of folder containing drivers”`.
 The name should exactly match the driver folder name you created on the USB key with the drivers.
+For more information, see [Create driver folders](#step-3-create-driver-folders).
 The path for drivers is based on `<USB Images partition>:\Images\Drivers`.
 You don't need a full path, just the name of the folder within that location.
 1. You don't need to include `_OS`, `_WinPE`, `_WinRE` in the folder name in the JSON file.
 We'll automatically look for your folder name to contain those extensions.

 The following is an example of a JSON file filled out for several HP and Surface devices.
-The HP device is the same model, but for two different regions
+The HP device is the same model, but for two different regions.

 In this example, we know the drivers are the same for the HP device (even though it's in two different regions).
 Therefore, we have one driver folder to be applied for two regions (America and UK – HP has SKU MODELS where region is after the #).
 Similar logic, using multiple SystemSku entries mapping to the same Folder name, can be used any time you want a folder to be applied to multiple models.